karenmcewen/karenmcewen.github.io/README.txt

 This portfolio project is created by Karen M. McEwen, to showcase my work.
+Notes
++About Me Section
+-resume needs to be reformatted to a single page (I don't know why there are blank pages there) -experience should be separated into different boxes

 The front end website uses the following template: